 After her brief death and revival, Shanna is now connected to the Savage Land.
 As long as the Savage Land remains, she shall live.
-Her strength has been said to have increased to that of ten men and she was clocked in at running 52 miles per hour on an uneven terrain, meaning she can run faster on a flatter surface.
+Her strength has been said to have increased to that of ten men, but she was shown being able to kick a great ape that was able to fight with the Hulk.
+She was also clocked in at running 52 miles per hour on an uneven terrain, meaning she can run faster on a flatter surface.

 Shanna the She-Devil appeared in the videogame X-Men Legends II: Rise of Apocalypse (2005) voiced by Masasa Moyo.
 She and Ka-Zar are seen in Magneto's base in Avalon during the X-Men and Brotherhood of Mutants' mission in the Savage Land.